onflow/ccf/README.md

 CCF message validation should be done after passing checks for well-formedness.
 Invalid CCF messages should be rejected.

 CCF decoder should detect and reject malformed or malicious data before creating Cadence objects.
 Check for well-formedness can be done on other node types without asking EN for the Cadence type info.

-### Interoperability and Reuse

-It is good practice to leverage an existing generic data format to define more specific data formats and protocols.

-For example, CBOR (RFC 8949) is used by COSE (RFC 9052), which allows veraison/go-cose (COSE codec) to use fxamacker/cbor (CBOR codec) under the hood.
-For context, veraison/go-cose was developed by Arm Ltd., Microsoft, and Mozilla.

-In the same way, CBOR is used by CCF data format specification, which allows CCF codecs to use CBOR codecs.

-High quality CBOR codecs are available in various programming languages.

-In JavaScript, there are two popular CBOR codecs and one of them is maintained by Joe Hildebrand (former VP of Engineering at Mozilla and Distinguished Engineer at Cisco).

-In Go, a fuzz-tested CBOR codec is fxamacker/cbor.
-It is fast, easy to use, and passed multiple security assessments this year without known problems.
-It is used by Arm Ltd., Chainlink, ConsenSys, Dapper Labs, Duo Labs (cisco), EdgeX Foundry, Microsoft, Mozilla, Oasis Labs, Tailscale, Taurus SA, etc.  GitHub reports fxamacker/cbor/v2 is used by over 1275 repositories.

 ## CCF Examples